-1. Introduction
+1. INTRODUCTION

 Recent observations suggest that large black holes may reside in the centers of some stellar clusters.
-X-ray observations in the last few years have shown unresolved sources in galaxies offset from their nuclei and with fluxes that, if isotropic, correspond to luminosities of $L \approx 10^{39}$ to 10^{41} erg s-1 (e.g., Fabbiano, Schweizer, & Mackie 1997; Colbert & Mushotzky 1999; Matsumoto et al. 2001; Fabbiano, Zezas, & Murray 2001).
-Many of these sources are associated with stellar clusters (Fabbiano et al. 1997; Angelini, Loewenstein, & Mushotzky 2001).
-The strong variability observed in these sources suggests that they are black holes, and if the observed fluxes are neither strongly beamed nor super-Eddington, the implied masses are as high as $M \gtrsim 10^3~M{\odot}$.
-The fact the sources are non-nuclear implies masses $M \lesssim 10^6~M{\odot}$ since a larger mass would have rapidly sunk to the center of the host galaxy due to dynamical friction ($< 10^9~{\rm yr}$ for a dispersion velocity of 100 km s-1 and a separation from the galaxy nucleus of $10^2~{\rm pc}$ as in the case of M82; Kaaret et al. 2001).
-In addition, optical observations of the globular clusters M15 and G1 show velocity profiles consistent with central black holes with masses of $2.5 \times 10^3~M{\odot}$ and $2.0 \times 10^4~M{\odot}$, respectively (Gebhardt et al. 2000; Gerssen et al. 2002; van der Marel, et al. 2002; Gebhardt, Rich, & Ho 2002), although Baumgardt et al. (2003) demonstrate with their N-body simulations that the observations of G1 can be explained without a large black hole.
-Such intermediate-mass black holes (IMBHs) would be in a different mass category, and thus likely indicative of a different formation scenario, from either 3 - 20 M{\odot} stellar-mass black holes, which are thought to be the result of core-collapse supernovae, or 10^6 - $10^{10}~M{\odot}$ supermassive black holes, which are found in the centers of many galaxies.
+X-ray observations in the last few years have shown unresolved sources in galaxies offset from their nuclei and with fluxes that, if isotropic, correspond to luminosities of $L \approx 10^{39}$ - 10^{41} ergs s-1 (e.g., Fabbiano et al. 1997, 2001; Colbert & Mushotzky 1999; Matsumoto et al. 2001).
+Many of these sources are associated with stellar clusters (Fabbiano et al. 1997; Angelini et al. 2001).
+The strong variability observed in these sources suggests that they are black holes, and if the observed fluxes are neither strongly beamed nor super-Eddington, the implied masses are as high as $M \gtrsim$ $10^3 M{\odot}$.
+The fact that the sources are nonnuclear implies masses of $M \leq 10^6 M{\odot}$, since a larger mass would have rapidly sunk to the center of the host galaxy as a result of dynamical friction $(<10^9 \text{ yr for a dispersion velocity of } 100 \text{ km s}^{-1} \text{ and a separation}$ from the galaxy nucleus of 10^2 pc as in the case of M82; Kaaret et al. 2001).
+In addition, optical observations of the globular clusters M15 and G1 show velocity profiles consistent with central black holes with masses of 2.5×10^3 and $2.0 \times 10^4 M{\odot}$, respectively (Gebhardt et al. 2000, 2002; Gerssen et al. 2002; van der Marel et al. 2002), although Baumgardt et al. (2003) demonstrate with their N-body simulations that the observations of G1 can be explained without a large black hole.
+Such intermediate-mass black holes (IMBHs) would be in a different mass category and thus likely indicative of a different formation scenario, from either 3-20 M{\odot} stellar mass black holes, which are thought to be the result of core-collapse supernovae, or $10^6-10^{10} M{\odot}$ supermassive black holes, which are found in the centers of many galaxies.

 Several models have been proposed to account for the origin of IMBHs.
-Madau & Rees (2001) and Schneider et al. (2002) suggest that they are the remnants of massive $(M \gtrsim 200 M{\odot})$ Population III stars.
-The low metallicity of these stars precludes cooling through metal line emission and enables them to reach masses much larger than ordinary main sequence stars.
+Madau & Rees (2001) and Schneider et al. (2002) suggest that they are the remnants of massive ($M \ge 200 M{\odot}$) Population III stars.
+The low metallicity of these stars precludes cooling through metal-line emission and enables them to reach masses much larger than ordinary main-sequence stars.
 These large stars avoid significant mass loss due to stellar winds or pulsations, and the star may collapse to form a black hole with almost the same mass as the progenitor star.
-Portegies Zwart & McMillan (2002) and Gürkan, Freitag, & Rasio (2004) show with numerical simulations that the core of a young stellar cluster may collapse rapidly such that direct collisions of stars will lead to runaway growth of a single object with as much as 10^{-3} of the original cluster mass over the course of a few million years.
-Miller & Hamilton (2002a) propose that over a Hubble time stellar-mass black holes in dense globular clusters may grow by mergers to the inferred IMBH masses.
-In their model, a black hole with mass greater than 50 M{\odot} will interact with other massive objects to form binaries that will merge due to gravitational radiation.
+Portegies Zwart & McMillan (2002) and Gürkan et al. (2004) show with numerical simulations that the core of a young stellar cluster may collapse rapidly, such that direct collisions of stars will lead to runaway growth of a single object with as much as 10^{-3} of the original cluster mass over the course of a few million years.
+Miller & Hamilton (2002a) propose that over a Hubble time stellar mass black holes in dense globular clusters may grow by mergers to the inferred IMBH masses.
+In their model, a black hole with mass greater than 50 M{\odot} will interact with other massive objects to form binaries that will merge as a result of gravitational radiation.
 The merger process may proceed more quickly in the presence of encounters with a third black hole or another black hole binary (Miller & Hamilton 2002b) if the encounters shrink the binary's orbit, as is known to happen with hard (tight) binaries (Heggie 1975).